vtex-apps/store-sitemap/docs/README.md

 6. If you're happy with the results, run `vtex promote` to promote your workspace and to have your sitemap in your master workspace.

-> ℹ️ **Info**
->
+##### Removing a custom route

-> If it's ever desired to remove a custom route, you may execute the following mutation, which takes the same arguments as `saveIndex`:
+If it's ever desired to remove a custom route, you may execute the following mutation, which takes the same arguments as `saveIndex`:

 ```gql
 mutation {